 You should know that there are certain days when you have to deal with certain aspects of your work.
 Yet, you do need a degree of flexibility with this.
 For example, if you fundraise on Tuesday and a donor wants to meet you on Friday, you have to meet them anyway.

-Maybe managing fundraising within your limited time can be easier if you spend 30 minutes a day on research, or maybe give over a Monday morning to research or update your social media for the week, setting up your automate posts.
+Maybe managing fundraising within your limited time can be easier if you spend 30 minutes a day on research, or maybe give over a Monday morning to research or update your social media for the week, setting up your automated posts.

 Yet be careful, do not over-automate.
 Social media works when you are present.
-So while you automate, you still want to check in each day to comment, retweet and keep engaged.
+So while you automate, you still want to check in each day to comment, retweet, and keep engaged.

-Now, you want to share the load: Who else can share fundraising tasks in your team? if the answer is no one, is there someone you can bounce ideas off, or ask to be a fresh pre-advisor on your funding proposal?
+Now, you want to share the load: Who else can share fundraising tasks in your team?
+If the answer is no one, is there someone you can bounce ideas off or ask to be a fresh pre-advisor on your funding proposal?
 If the answer is still no, maybe you have a trusted associate working on another charity who can perform that role, or perhaps get a mentor so you can offload and bounce ideas.

-Who deals with admin in your team? could he add, gift recording and managing the thank you process,
+Who deals with admin in your team? could he add gift recording and managing the thank you process,

-What about research? different people can help build your prospect list.
+What about research?
+Different people can help build your prospect list.
 And if you have no one, get some good system in place.

-Fundraising is about identification, cultivation, socialization and recognition.
+Fundraising is about identification, cultivation, socialization, and recognition.
 Make sure you don’t walk those stages alone.